 A POA allows you to act on your child’s behalf in legal and financial matters.
 This type of authorization would have been crucial had Tyler become incapacitated.
 An example of a non-medical usage of a POA is the power it could give you to cash a check, sign a tax return or open an account if your child is enjoying a semester abroad or unable to get home from college.

 If you have children or grandchildren turning eighteen, please let us know.
 While we are not lawyers, we know a few who can help you with these important documents.
+Or consider an online service that specializes in these legal forms.
 As always, we are happy to help guide the process while welcoming your young family members into adulthood.

 This information is believed to be accurate but should not be used as specific investment or tax advice.
 You should always consult your tax professional or other advisors before acting on the ideas presented here.